G00411301/PfDA_Project1/README.md

 base your synthesised data set on these should you wish (please reference it if you do), but the main task in this project is to create a synthesised data set.
 The next section gives an example project idea.

+### Contents of this Repository ###

+This repository contains all of the files pertaining to the PfDA project including
+ - Data Folder - Containing a csv of data sourced from kaggle relating to performance of tweets in terms of social engagement
+ - This Readme file - Containing general information about the project
+ - A jupyter notebook containing the project work and steps.

+### Accessing the Repository ###

+The repository has been set up with public access to allow users to easily download the repository.